dotnet/AspNetCore.Docs/aspnet/web-forms/overview/deployment/web-deployment-in-the-enterprise/understanding-the-project-file.md

 Both targets and tasks can include **Condition** attributes.
 As such, you can choose to omit entire targets or individual tasks if certain conditions are met.

-Generally speaking, when you create useful tasks and targets, you&#x27;ll need to refer to the properties and items that you&#x27;ve defined elsewhere in the project file:
+Generally speaking, when you create useful tasks and targets, you'll need to refer to the properties and items that you've defined elsewhere in the project file:

 - To use a property value, type **$(***PropertyName***)**, where *PropertyName* is the name of the **Property** element or the name of the parameter.
 - To use an item, type **@(***ItemName***)**, where *ItemName* is the name of the **Item** element.